 Dr. Seyram Avle, studies digital technology cultures and innovation in the global south.
 Her key areas of interest are tech entrepreneurship, digital production, design, and policymaking.
 Her most recent project is a transnational one which examines innovation and tech entrepreneurship cultures between China, Silicon Valley, and Ghana.
 Her peer reviewed publications can be found in Proceedings of SIGCHI Conference on Human Factors in Computing Systems, Information Technologies & International Development, Journal of Information Policy, among others, in addition to chapters in a number of edited volumes.
 Currently she is a research fellow at the University of Michigan.
 Her next appointment is as assistant professor at the University of Massachusetts, Amherst.

-Mr. Nene-Lomotey Kuditcher is a lecturer in political science at the School of Social Sciences, College of Humanites of the University of Ghana.
-He also holds a BA and an MPhil Political Science from the same University where he just defended his doctoral thesis.
+Dr. Nene-Lomotey Kuditcher is a Senior Lecturer in political science at the School of Social Sciences, College of Humanites of the University of Ghana.
 His research focuses on the politics and political economy of elite systems and natural resource governance particularly in sub-Saharan Africa.
 Methodologically, Nene-Lomotey Kuditchar is specialized in the application of meta-power tools of analysis, critical realism and historical institutionalism.
 He is influenced in his thinking by scholars such as Claude Ake, Roy Bhaskar, Giovanni Sartori and Arend Lijphart.